andrewarrow/t1m3l1n3/README.md

 company does not control.
 All it takes is $5 a month to rent a digitalocean server and place your one node in the system.

-As more and more people start to adopt CLT, it will be harder to get first name usernames and still have your chain taken seriously by the N major other chains.
+As more and more people start to adopt TLZ, it will be harder to get first name usernames and still have your chain taken seriously by the N major other chains.
 And for free speach and who gets to set the rules?
 It's the person with the $5 credit card bill's decision.